villebro/sqltask/README.md

 pip install sqltask
 ```

-To automatically install all supported third party modules type
+To automatically install all supported third party modules, type
 ```bash
 pip install sqltask[bigquery,mssql,snowflake,postgres]
 ```

+Please refer to the [example case](https.//github.com/villebro/sqltask/example/)
+to see how Sqltask can be used in practice.